-I.B.1.
+- I.B.1.
 The program, with approval of its Sponsoring Institution, must designate a primary clinical site.
+(Core) - I.B.1.a) The Sponsoring Institution must also sponsor an ACGMEaccredited program in psychiatry.
+(Core) - I.B.2.
+There must be a program letter of agreement (PLA) between the program and each participating site that governs the relationship between the program and the participating site providing a required assignment.
 (Core)

-I.B.1.a) A clinical cardiac electrophysiology fellowship must function as an integral part of an ACGME-accredited fellowship program in cardiovascular disease.
-(Core) I.B.1.b) There must be a collaborative relationship with the program director of the internal medicine residency program to ensure compliance with the ACGME accreditation requirements.
-(Core) participating in Clinic well as having joint fa dissemination of bes c Background and Intent: Ways to achieve this collaboration include al Competency Committee meetings or program evaluation meetings as aculty development meetings.
-Such opportunities facilitate the t practices for education and well-being, provide the opportunity to share grams, and promote faculty interaction and program development.
-I.B.2.
-There must be a program letter of agreement (PLA) between the program and each participating site that governs the relationship between the program and the participating site providing a required assignment.
-(Core) I.B.2.a) I.B.2.a) I.B.2.a).(1) assignment.
-(Core) , assignment.
-(Core) The PLA must: I.B.2.a).(1) assignment.
-(Core) The PLA must: be renewed at least every 10 years; and, (Core) be approved by the designated institutional official
+I.B.2.a) The PLA must: I.B.2.a).(1) be renewed at least every 10 years; and, (Core) I.B.2.a).(2) be approved by the designated institutional official (DIO).
+(Core) I.B.3.
+The program must monitor the clinical learning and working environment at all participating sites.
+(Core) I.B.3.a) At each participating site there must be one faculty member, designated by the program director, who is accountable for fellow education for that site, in collaboration with the program director.
+(Core)